 The Company evaluates performance of the segments based on the net sales and adjusted operating income.
-Segment adjusted operating income is defined as operating income before income taxes and before certain corporate headquarters unallocated costs, restructuring and other costs, interest expense, interest income, other expense (income), net, amortization of intangible assets and depreciation resulting from the fair value step-up of property, plant, and equipment from acquisitions.
+Segment adjusted operating income is defined as operating income before income taxes and before certain corporate headquarters unallocated costs (including certain inter-segment eliminations which are generally based on estimated external selling prices and are eliminated during consolidation), goodwill impairments, intangible asset impairments and other costs, interest expense, net, other expense (income), net, amortization of intangible assets and depreciation resulting from the fair value step-up of property, plant, and equipment from business combinations.